- Identify the first English settlements in America

 The Rise of Slavery in the Chesapeake Bay Colonies

-Bacon’s Rebellion, an uprising of both whites and blacks who believed that the Virginia government was impeding their access to land and wealth and seemed to do little to clear the land of Indians, hastened the transition to African slavery in the Chesapeake colonies.
+Bacon’s Rebellion, an uprising of both White people and Black people who believed that the Virginia government was impeding their access to land and wealth and seemed to do little to clear the land of Native Americans, hastened the transition to African slavery in the Chesapeake colonies.
 The rebellion takes its name from Nathaniel Bacon, a wealthy young Englishman who arrived in Virginia in 1674.
 Despite an early friendship with Virginia’s royal governor, William Berkeley, Bacon found himself excluded from the governor’s circle of influential friends and councilors.
-He wanted land on the Virginia frontier, but the governor, fearing war with neighboring Indian tribes, forbade further expansion.
+He wanted land on the Virginia frontier, but the governor, fearing war with neighboring tribes, forbade further expansion.
 Bacon marshaled others, especially former indentured servants who believed the governor was limiting their economic opportunities and denying them the right to own tobacco farms.
 Bacon’s followers believed Berkeley’s frontier policy didn’t protect English settlers enough.
 Worse still in their eyes, Governor Berkeley tried to keep peace in Virginia by signing treaties with various local native peoples.
-Bacon and his followers, who saw all Indians as an obstacle to their access to land, pursued a policy of extermination.
+Bacon and his followers, who saw all Native peoples as an obstacle to their access to land, pursued a policy of extermination.

-While colonial laws in the tobacco colonies had made slavery a legal institution before Bacon’s Rebellion, new laws passed in the wake of the rebellion severely curtailed black freedom and laid the foundation for racial slavery.
-Virginia passed a law in 1680 prohibiting free blacks and slaves from bearing arms, banning blacks from congregating in large numbers, and establishing harsh punishments for slaves who assaulted Christians or attempted escape.
-Two years later, another Virginia law stipulated that all Africans brought to the colony would be slaves for life.
-Thus, the increasing reliance on slaves in the tobacco colonies—and the draconian laws instituted to control them—not only helped planters meet labor demands, but also served to assuage English fears of further uprisings and alleviate class tensions between rich and poor whites.
+While colonial laws in the tobacco colonies had made slavery a legal institution before Bacon’s Rebellion, new laws passed in the wake of the rebellion severely curtailed Black freedom and laid the foundation for racial slavery.
+Virginia passed a law in 1680 prohibiting free Black people and enslaved people from bearing arms, banning Black people from congregating in large numbers, and establishing harsh punishments for enslaved people who assaulted Christians or attempted escape.
+Two years later, another Virginia law stipulated that all Africans brought to the colony would be enslaved for life.
+Thus, the increasing reliance on enslaved people in the tobacco colonies—and the draconian laws instituted to control them—not only helped planters meet labor demands, but also served to assuage English fears of further uprisings and alleviate class tensions between rich and poor White people.

-Robert Beverley was a wealthy Jamestown planter and slaveholder.
-This excerpt from his History and Present State of Virginia, published in 1705, clearly illustrates the contrast between white servants and black slaves.
+Robert Beverley was a wealthy Jamestown planter and enslaver.
+This excerpt from his History and Present State of Virginia, published in 1705, clearly illustrates the contrast between White servants and enslaved Black people.